#68 OT · Philadelphia Eagles

 Your grade joins the crowd-sourced Fan Verdict.

-On the field, Jordan Mailata grades out as a poor OT for Philadelphia Eagles (F Performance).
-The money matches the play — the Contract Value Index lands at F, a significant overpay.
+On the field, Jordan Mailata grades out as a strong OT for Philadelphia Eagles (B Performance).
+The contract is harder to defend: the Contract Value Index calls it fairly priced (C+), with the cost outrunning the output.
 The public read is positive (B Sentiment), drawn from current news and social signal rather than the box score.

 Length